 If you don’t see the above option, go to the bottom of the left navigation sidebar and click your Account Name > Data Sources instead.

-- Click Create a New Data Source and select Upload a File.
+- Click Create a New Data Source and select File Upload.

 - Click Browse and select a file to upload.

 - Ensure this is the data you’re looking for and click Continue.